codeddraig/ffau/README.md

 ### Blockly by Google (https://github.com/google/blockly)
 A magic library which you should have heard of by now.
 It creates the whole drag-and-drop block system, which is the basis for this entire system!

-### Blockly-HTML by BWINF.de (https://github.com/bwinf/blockly-html)
-The core framework for converting the blocks into HTML code.

 ## Contributors

 ### Theodore Tucker https://github.com/tti0 // tt@tti0.net // https://tti0.net